ProzorroUKR/prozorro-docs/docs/source/relocation/plans.rst

 Changing plan's owner
 ^^^^^^^^^^^^^^^^^^^^^^^

-Pay attention that only broker with appropriate accreditation level can become new owner.
-Otherwise broker will be forbidden from this action.

 To change plan's ownership new broker should send POST request to appropriate `/plans/id/` with `data` section containing ``id`` of `Transfer` and ``transfer`` token received from customer:

 .. include:: tutorial/change-plan-ownership.http